yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 Unfortunately, `GLASM` has some limitations.
 To list some of them:

-- This is an Nvidia only and OpenGL only feature — other vendors (AMD and Intel) only offer support for the specific assembly shaders that old games require and this is highly unlikely to change in the future.
+- This is an Nvidia and OpenGL only feature — other vendors (AMD and Intel) only offer support for the specific assembly shaders that old games require and this is highly unlikely to change in the future.

-- Currently some games experience bugs that will need to be ironed out, such as: `Luigi’s Mansion 3`, `Astral Chain` or `The Legend of Zelda: Link’s Awakening`.
+- Currently, some games experience bugs that will need to be ironed out, such as: `Luigi’s Mansion 3`, `Astral Chain`, and `The Legend of Zelda: Link’s Awakening`.

 - There are architecture specific bugs; a Pascal GPU may face different issues than a Turing or Kepler GPU.